sungwill/Datacamp-Chapter-5/chapter2.md

 *** =instructions
 While at the same location, Jack happens to have a pendulum in his pocket, so he wants to measure the time needed for the pendulum to complete 1 period.
-Please create a function called time that takes in 2 parameters: an integer length and an integer height.
+Please create a function called "timePeriod" that takes in 2 parameters: an integer length and an integer height.
-Then, use the equation T = 2π * √(length / g)  to return the value of T in time.
+Then, use the equation T = 2π * √(length / g)  to return the value of T in timePeriod.

-T = 2 * (length / g)
+T = 2π * √(length / g)

- = square root
+√ = square root

 Must use python MATH FUNCTIONS!

 *** =hint
-Call the Force function to find the value of g.
+Call the gForce function to find the value of g.

 Use math.pi for π.

-Use math.sqrt(x) for(length / g)
+Use math.sqrt(x) for square root.

 *** =pre_exercise_code
 ```{python}